Southern (NYSE:SO) Issues Q3 2022 Earnings Guidance

 Southern (NYSE:SO – Get Rating) updated its third quarter 2022 earnings guidance on Friday.
-The company provided earnings per share guidance of $1.32-$1.32 for the period, compared to the consensus earnings per share estimate of $1.31.
+The company provided earnings per share (EPS) guidance of $1.32-$1.32 for the period, compared to the consensus estimate of $1.31.
 The company issued revenue guidance of -.

-Several equities analysts have recently issued reports on SO shares.
-Barclays cut their price objective on shares of Southern from $82.00 to $79.00 and set an overweight rating on the stock in a report on Monday, July 18th.
-UBS Group upgraded Southern from a neutral rating to a buy rating and upped their target price for the stock from $76.00 to $87.00 in a research note on Thursday.
-Morgan Stanley lowered their price target on Southern from $67.00 to $66.00 and set an underweight rating on the stock in a research report on Monday, May 23rd.
-Seaport Res Ptn reiterated a buy rating on shares of Southern in a research report on Thursday, June 30th.
-Finally, BMO Capital Markets lowered their price target on Southern from $81.00 to $70.00 and set a market perform rating on the stock in a research report on Wednesday, June 22nd.
-Two research analysts have rated the stock with a sell rating, six have given a hold rating and five have issued a buy rating to the company.
-According to MarketBeat, Southern has an average rating of Hold and a consensus price target of $75.70.
+SO has been the subject of a number of analyst reports.
+Credit Suisse Group assumed coverage on shares of Southern in a report on Monday, April 25th.
+They set an underperform rating and a $77.00 price objective for the company.
+Seaport Res Ptn reissued a buy rating on shares of Southern in a research report on Thursday, June 30th.
+Guggenheim upped their price target on shares of Southern from $76.00 to $80.00 in a research report on Thursday, July 21st.
+Barclays dropped their price target on shares of Southern from $82.00 to $79.00 and set an overweight rating on the stock in a research report on Monday, July 18th.
+Finally, Mizuho upped their price objective on shares of Southern from $67.00 to $76.00 and gave the company a neutral rating in a report on Thursday, April 21st.
+Two research analysts have rated the stock with a sell rating, six have issued a hold rating and five have given a buy rating to the company’s stock.
+According to MarketBeat.com, the stock currently has a consensus rating of Hold and an average price target of $75.70.

 Southern Dividend Announcement

-The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, September 6th.
-Stockholders of record on Monday, August 15th will be issued a dividend of $0.68 per share.
+The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, September 6th.
+Shareholders of record on Monday, August 15th will be given a $0.68 dividend.
 The ex-dividend date is Friday, August 12th.
-This represents a $2.72 dividend on an annualized basis and a dividend yield of 3.53%.
-Southern’s payout ratio is 95.77%.
+This represents a $2.72 annualized dividend and a yield of 3.52%.
+Southern’s payout ratio is currently 95.77%.

-Several large investors have recently modified their holdings of the stock.
-Neuberger Berman Group LLC raised its stake in Southern by 5.2% during the first quarter.
-Neuberger Berman Group LLC now owns 86,936 shares of the utilities provider’s stock worth $6,344,000 after acquiring an additional 4,259 shares during the period.
-Toroso Investments LLC raised its stake in Southern by 4.4% during the first quarter.
-Toroso Investments LLC now owns 12,662 shares of the utilities provider’s stock worth $918,000 after acquiring an additional 530 shares during the period.
-Wealthfront Advisers LLC increased its stake in shares of Southern by 42.0% in the first quarter.
-Wealthfront Advisers LLC now owns 170,826 shares of the utilities provider’s stock valued at $12,386,000 after purchasing an additional 50,507 shares during the period.
-Continuum Advisory LLC increased its stake in shares of Southern by 45.4% in the first quarter.
-Continuum Advisory LLC now owns 5,665 shares of the utilities provider’s stock valued at $416,000 after purchasing an additional 1,770 shares during the period.
-Finally, Global Wealth Management Investment Advisory Inc. increased its stake in shares of Southern by 6.2% in the first quarter.
-Global Wealth Management Investment Advisory Inc. now owns 46,553 shares of the utilities provider’s stock valued at $3,376,000 after purchasing an additional 2,729 shares during the period.
+Several institutional investors have recently made changes to their positions in SO.
+Linscomb & Williams Inc. boosted its holdings in shares of Southern by 1.9% in the 1st quarter.
+Linscomb & Williams Inc. now owns 10,782 shares of the utilities provider’s stock worth $782,000 after purchasing an additional 200 shares during the period.
+Shepherd Financial Partners LLC grew its stake in Southern by 1.3% during the 1st quarter.
+Shepherd Financial Partners LLC now owns 16,356 shares of the utilities provider’s stock worth $1,187,000 after buying an additional 217 shares during the last quarter.
+NewEdge Advisors LLC grew its stake in Southern by 0.4% during the 1st quarter.
+NewEdge Advisors LLC now owns 49,925 shares of the utilities provider’s stock valued at $3,621,000 after purchasing an additional 221 shares during the last quarter.
+IHT Wealth Management LLC lifted its holdings in shares of Southern by 2.0% in the 1st quarter.
+IHT Wealth Management LLC now owns 14,039 shares of the utilities provider’s stock valued at $1,018,000 after buying an additional 276 shares during the period.
+Finally, MidWestOne Financial Group Inc. raised its holdings in Southern by 9.2% in the 1st quarter.
+MidWestOne Financial Group Inc. now owns 3,550 shares of the utilities provider’s stock worth $257,000 after purchasing an additional 300 shares during the period.
 Institutional investors own 60.58% of the company’s stock.

 The Southern Company, through its subsidiaries, engages in the generation, transmission, and distribution of electricity.
 It operates through Gas Distribution Operations, Gas Pipeline Investments, Wholesale Gas Services, and Gas Marketing Services segments.
 The company also develops, constructs, acquires, owns, and manages power generation assets, including renewable energy projects and sells electricity in the wholesale market; and distributes natural gas in Illinois, Georgia, Virginia, and Tennessee, as well as provides gas marketing services, wholesale gas services, and gas pipeline investments operations.